shibinputhramannil/IcorpERP/README.md

 Version 1.0

 ## Goal
-Build a modern ERP system using React, Django, and PostgreSQL.
+Build a modern ERP system using React, Django, and PostgreSQL.and implementation of AI tools .

 ## Tech Stack
 Frontend: React